 In tears, I picked her up and freed her from her restraints.
 I brought her outside and began to call 911, only barely recalling that the police knew the man who did this, and were likely friends or family of his.
 Long story short, my daughter regained consciousness.
 She sobbed uncontrollably as I held her in my arms.
 We made the walk back to my car and drove off.
-We made it to the next town over where I then contacted the police.
+We got to the next town over, at which point I contacted the police.
 I told them what had happened, and they took it very seriously.
 Federal investigators were called immediately, and arrived shortly thereafter.
 I took them to the BiloXy Farm, where they taped everything off as a crime scene.

 The only information Katie could give about her captor was that he always wore different masks.
 When asked if there were multiple captors, she said she only saw one (I suspect that she only saw one at a time).
 He apparently forced her to sit in the garage, which he had fashioned as an art studio, and make pictures for him all day long, day in, day out.
 Nothing else.
 Thankfully, there was no evidence of sexual assault or physical abuse.
 When the man, whose name I found out to be “Atol”, realized I was in the area, he went to the garage, brought her to the barn, tied her up, knocked her out, and put her under the floor in the vestibule.